malithj/scaling-book/training.md

 **Syntax:** $$\text{In}[B_X, D] \cdot_D W_\text{in}[D, F] \cdot_F W_\text{out}[F, D] \rightarrow \text{Out}[B_X, D]$$

-**When your model fits on a single chip with even a tiny batch size (>240 tokens, so as to be compute-bound), you should always use simple data parallelism.** Pure data parallelism splits our activations across any number of TPUs so long as the number of TPUs is smaller than our batch size.
-The forward pass involves no communication, but at the end of every step, each performs an **AllReduce on their gradients in order to synchronize them before updating the parameters.**
+When your model fits on a single chip with even a tiny batch size (>240 tokens, so as to be compute-bound), **you should always use simple data parallelism.** Pure data parallelism splits our activations across any number of TPUs so long as the number of TPUs is smaller than our batch size.
+The forward pass involves no communication, but at the end of every step, **each TPU performs an AllReduce on its local gradients to synchronize them before updating the parameters.**

 {% include figure.liquid path="assets/img/data-parallelism.png" class="img-fluid" caption="<b>Figure:</b> a diagram of pure data parallelism (forward pass).
 Our activations (left) are fully sharded along the batch dimension and our weights are fully replicated, so each TPU has an identical copy of the weights.
 This means the total memory of our weights is increased by a factor of N, but no communication is required on the forward-pass." %}